Fighting Drunk Driving Charges In Iowa

 We give you a variety of legal options.
 We present you with choices so that you can choose the option that is best for you.

 Act Now To Protect Your Driver’s License

 It is important to know that there is a strict 10-day time frame to schedule an administrative hearing to protect your driver’s license.
 Our lawyers can take care of all of the details for you.

 A license revocation in Iowa carries back to your home state.
-If you lose your license in Iowa, you've also lost it in Illinois, Wisconsin or Minnesota.
+If you lose your license in Iowa, you’ve also lost it in Illinois, Wisconsin and Minnesota.